Elections in Spain

-There are four types of elections in Spain: general elections, elections to the legislatures of the autonomous communities (regional elections), local elections and elections to the European Parliament.
-General elections and elections to the legislatures of the autonomous communities are called after the mandate of the national or regional legislature expires, usually four years after the last election, although early elections may occur.
-Elections to local councils (municipal and insular) and to the European Parliament are held on fixed dates but some local government bodies (including provincial councils) are not directly elected.
-For most elections party list PR is used, but the plurality system is used for the Senate.
+Elections in Spain encompass four different types: general elections, regional elections, local elections, and elections to the European Parliament.
+General elections and regional elections are typically conducted at the conclusion of the national or regional legislative mandate, which usually spans four years since the previous election.
+However, early elections can be called in certain circumstances.
+On the other hand, local council elections (including municipal and insular elections) and elections to the European Parliament follow fixed dates, although some local government bodies, such as provincial councils, are not directly elected.
+In most elections, a party-list proportional representation (PR) system is employed, while the Senate utilizes the plurality system.

 General elections

 General elections are elections held for the national legislature, which is called in Spain Cortes Generales (Spanish for "General Courts") and consists of two chambers, the Congress of Deputies and the Senate.
 The Congress and Senate usually serve concurrent terms that run for a maximum of four years.
 However, the Prime Minister has the prerogative to dissolve both Houses at any given time either jointly or separately.